ray155093/azure-docs.zh-tw/articles/dns/dns-operations-recordsets.md

 <properties
-   pageTitle="使用 Azure 入口網站管理 DNS 記錄集和記錄 | Microsoft Azure" description="將網域裝載於 Azure DNS 時，在 Azure DNS 管理 DNS 記錄集和記錄。對記錄集和記錄執行作業的所有 PowerShell 命令。" services="dns" documentationCenter="na"
-   authors="cherylmc"
-   manager="carmonm"
-   editor=""/>
+   pageTitle="Manage DNS record sets and records by using the Azure portal| Microsoft Azure" description="Managing DNS record sets and records on Azure DNS when hosting your domain on Azure DNS.
+All PowerShell commands for operations on record sets and records." services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>